Let’s explore the world of B Vitamins. Also check out our DEFICIENCY CHECKLIST next to each vitamin B.

 This is when a supplement can become very helpful in your healing journey.

-The Hormone Balance Nutritionals B Maximus is a complete B complex formulated with key B vitamins in their metabolically active form.
+The Wellena B Maximus is a complete B complex formulated with key B vitamins in their metabolically active form.

 The active form of this B vitamins allows the body to use them readily without having to convert them, especially for those with MTHFR genetic defect (methycobalamin).